frixaco/anitrack/README.md

 # Anitrack - track new episodes anime releases on nyaa.si and aniwave.to

-## NOTICE: I'm abandoning this project because aniwave.to is currently requires too much effort to scrape (nyaa.si works though) which I'm not interested in.
-I may come back if I get into webscraping again.
+## NOTICE: Ok, so, what if instead of trying to scrape aniwavet.to (mission impossible 8), i just use nyaa.si but instead add torrent player (wow, genius)

 The project was fully functional.
 However, after a few week break I noticed it doesn't work anymore.
-So, technically, I finished the project :)
+So, technically, I finished the project? :)
 Also, I already accomplished my main goals:

 - Try out Golang and goroutines